L.A. Confidential (film): Plot

-Hudgens involves Vincennes in setting up a homosexual tryst between struggling actor Matt Reynolds and District Attorney Ellis Loew, intending to create a lucrative scandal.
-After Reynolds is found murdered, a guilt-ridden Vincennes joins Exley's investigation to find the killer.
-Vincennes later confronts Smith with evidence that Meeks and Stensland worked together under Smith's command a decade earlier, and dropped an investigation on Patchett, who had Hudgens photographing businessmen with prostitutes in a blackmail scam.
-Smith shoots Vincennes, who dies after murmuring "Rollo Tomasi".
+Hudgens and Vincennes orchestrate a homosexual tryst between struggling actor Matt Reynolds and district attorney Ellis Loew to create blackmail photos.
+However, after Reynolds is found murdered, a guilt-ridden Vincennes joins Exley's investigation.
+Vincennes learns that Meeks and Stensland formerly worked together under Smith, and dropped an investigation into Patchett and Hudgens blackmailing prominent businessmen with photos of their illicit trysts.
+He then confronts Smith, who shoots him dead.
+With his last breath, Vincennes says "Rollo Tomasi."

-The next day, Exley's suspicions are aroused when Smith asks him who "Rollo Tomasi" is.
-While interrogating Hudgens, Smith arranges for White to see photos of Lynn having sex with Exley, which sends an enraged White to find him.
-At the police station, White and Exley fight, but stop when both realize that Smith is corrupt.
-They deduce that Stensland killed Meeks over the stolen heroin, and that the Nite Owl killings were to allow Smith to kill Stensland.
-Smith's men framed the three African-Americans for the Nite Owl murders with planted evidence.
-Exley and White interrogate Loew and learn that Smith and Patchett (aided by Hudgens' blackmail photos) have been taking over Cohen's criminal empire, and that the killings were because of Smith tying up loose ends.
-They later find Patchett and Hudgens murdered.
+Exley becomes suspicious when Smith asks him about "Rollo Tomasi", a name Exley disclosed only to Vincennes.
+Smith arranges for White to find photos taken by Hudgens of Bracken having sex with Exley.
+Enraged, White confronts and fights Exley until they realize that their investigations implicate Smith.
+They deduce that Stensland killed Meeks for the heroin, and Smith orchestrated the Nite Owl massacre to kill Stensland and framed the African-Americans.
+Exley and White interrogate Loew, discovering Smith and Patchett are taking over Cohen's empire and used the photos of him with Reynolds to coerce his cooperation.
+Exley and White later find Hudgens and Patchett murdered.